yeoman/generator-chrome-extension/readme.md

 # or Using watch to update source continuously
 gulp watch

-# Make a production version extensin
+# Make a production version extension
 gulp build
 ```